prose-im/prose-docs/src/data/guides/basics/quickstart/index.md

 ## Creating a Prose workspace

-To create a Prose workspace, the easiest solution is to use our Cloud-hosted service.
-It is fully managed (uptime & updates) and allows for unlimited members.
-If you want to deploy Prose on your own premises, you can use the Community version, but beware that it has a 20 members limit.
+To create a Prose workspace, the easiest solution is to first deploy the Community version, but beware that it has a 20 members limit.
+If you then need more members, you can easily start paying for the Business version and upgrade your Community server setup, without having to re-create everything.
 For more information, head over to [our Pricing page](https://prose.org/pricing/ "Pricing | Prose IM").

 + Navigation
-  | Prose Cloud: The easiest way to use Prose in your company. -> https://prose.org/cloud/signup/ [blank]
-  | Self-hosted (Community): Want to host a Prose Pod youself?
+  | Deploying a Prose Pod: Want to host a Prose Pod youself?
 Read this guide. -> /guides/operating/deploy/
+  | Prose Pricing: See how much you will pay per user. -> https://prose.org/pricing/ [blank]

 ---